 In reality, Ocasio-Cortez and her supporters are vaguely suggesting the Green New Deal has long-term economic benefits because they know the plan comes with an astronomical price-tag.
 They also know that, for all their posturing about saving civilization, they will be forced, at some point, to explain how their proposals will not impoverish the nation.

 In truth, the progressive backers of the deal would willingly tax every American into poverty.
 A population of paupers is easy to control, to coerce and to oppress.
-More than that, people who are simply too poor to exercise their rights neither know nor care when those rights are taken away.We value your comments!
-Please weigh in on our comment section below.
+More than that, people who are simply too poor to exercise their rights neither know nor care when those rights are taken away.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com